 E&G still use their legacy Oracle sales system for certain products with local deliveries and would like to include these reports in their new dashboard.
 This report displays sales and net profit per product with travelling distance from the branch.

-Shane wants to combine the dashboards, but the SAP data model and the Oracle data model use different dimension and table names, even though the members within the dimensions are identical.
+Shane wants to combine the dashboards, but the SAP data model and the Oracle data model use different dimensions and table names, even though the members within the dimensions are identical.
 The naming conventions for dimensions deployed in this SAP implementation used YR_SALES, PROD, and MONTH.
 In contrast, the Oracle dimensions are Year, Products, and datekey month name.
 Shane uses Pyramid’s simple model mapping wizard to align the two models, by simply selecting the models, and mapping the disparate dimensions, using their unique name.

 Before attempting to map the SAP model against the marketing model, Shane has to ensure that the team names used for members in the SAP model are mapped against the convention used in the marketing system where the teams are referred to by their team number, not the team name.